Disclosure Requirements - China - China Interbank Bond Market

 Information Disclosure for Substantial Transaction

-If a single investor holds over 30% of the bond’s public issuance quantity, investor should report and disclose the required information through submitting the Trading Information Disclosure Form to CFETS within 5 working days.
+If a single investor holds over 30% of the bond’s public issuance quantity during the course of bond trading and circulation, investor should report and disclose the required information to CFETS.

-Failure to disclose or comply with the required disclosures may result in the below measures by CFETS and the incident will be reported to PBOC.
+Failure to disclose or comply with the required disclosures may result in the below measures by CFETS and the incident will be reported to PBOC and NAFMII.

 - Verbal Warning

 - Stop the trading (period subject to CFETS)